 Those who take the extra effort to get to Glacier Bay National Park and take the round-trip Glacier Bay Day Tour will be rewarded with a much more intimate experience!

-This is simply because both tours take you to most of the same locations however the day tours operate small ship cruises on a much smaller catamaran that take you to locations the large cruise ships can't get into.
+This is simply because both tours take you to most of the exact locations; however, the day tours operate on small ship cruises, utilizing a much smaller catamaran that allows access to locations the large cruise ships can't reach.

-You also get much closer to the water and to the cliff walls for incredible wildlife viewing opportunities!
-It is also so much more fun for photographers like myself!
+You also get much closer to the water and the cliff walls, offering incredible wildlife viewing opportunities!
+It's also a lot more fun for photographers like me!

 We stayed the night in the lodge, got up early, and had breakfast at the lodge before we took the short path down to the dock.
 We boarded the boat at 7:30 am and returned after 3:30 pm.